 The years up until 1996 were not so bad being a Broncos fan in Baltimore, except for those three Super Bowl losses (but that had nothing to do with living in Baltimore).
 Since Baltimore did not have a football team, everyone liked a bunch of different teams.
 Yes the majority of folks were Redskins fans, but that was not a big deal.
 The Redskins fans did not give me a harder time than any other fans.
 Even though I only live 45 minutes from Washington, D.C., I’ve never considered myself a DC person.
 Everything changed in 1996 when Baltimore finally got a new football team, when Modell took the Browns out of Cleveland and moved the Ravens into Baltimore.
 I guess all those fans just dropped being fans of teams they had followed for the past 12 years.
 I was not about to do that.
 I am loyal.
 I was never a Colts fan because I really did not get into the NFL until after the Colts left Baltimore (I was only 12).
 I had always been a Broncos fan, and I was not about to switch teams abandoning my love for the Broncos just because Baltimore suddenly got a team.
 I don’t know how people do that.
 Maybe they were never really true fans of the other teams that occupied their time for those 12 years between the Colts and the Ravens, but I bleed orange and blue and that will never change!

-I have finally found some fellow Broncos fans in Baltimore – only took me 30 years!
+I have finally found some fellow Broncos fans in Baltimore – just took me over 30 years!
 Thanks to Rick Smith, this displaced Broncos fan now has a place to call home on Sundays.
-Rick has created a new facebook group Denver Broncos Fan Club – Baltimore Chapter and has contacted Magerk’s Pub in Federal Hill to host us.
-We are sharing the bar with Eagles and Ravens fans, but thanks to the amazing bartender Karin Bergman MaGerks is making room for us.
-To join our group which is quickly growin, please click here.
+Rick has created a new facebook group Denver Broncos Fan Club – Baltimore Chapter, and we meet on Sundays at Tin Roof downtown.
+To join our group which is quickly growing, please click here.
 To follow us on Twitter @BRONCOSfcBMORE, please click here.
-Hope to see you one Sunday at MaGerk’s!
+Hope to see you one Sunday at Tin Roof!